 Danjo Garan Temple (75 mins): Danjo Garan Temple is a sacred place representing the concept of Shingon Mikkyo Buddhism, established by Kobo Daishi (Saint Kobo).
 Head back to Nankai Namba Station by public transportation.

 6:00 p.m - 6:30 p.m: Tour disbands upon arrival at Namba station.

 - Consumption tax

-1. Public transportation will be used in the Koyasan area.
-Seating may not be available.
+- Public transportation will be used for transfers within the Koyasan area.
+Please note that seating is not guaranteed.

-4. The order of the itinerary and lunch location are subject to change.
+- The order of destinations and the lunch venue are subject to change.

 - Lunch will be bento box style Japanese cuisine.
 Buddhist vegetarian cuisine will be provided for customers that would like a vegetarian meal so please make a request on the day.

 - This tour involves a fair amount of walking at sightseeing locations, so please wear shoes and clothes which are comfortable to walk in.

 - The temperature at Mt.
 Koya (Koyasan) is about 8 degrees Celsius lower than in Kyoto and Osaka.
 Please bring warm attire.